CodeAcademyBerlin/codac-25/docs/MAGIC_EMAIL_AUTH.md

 ### Email Not Sending

-- Verify `EMAIL_SERVER_*` environment variables are correct
+- Verify `AUTH_RESEND_KEY` environment variable is set correctly
-- Check SMTP server credentials
-- Ensure SMTP port is accessible (common: 587 for TLS, 465 for SSL)
+- Ensure your Resend API key is active and valid
+- Check that the `EMAIL_FROM` address uses a verified domain in Resend
 - Check server logs for detailed error messages
+- Verify you haven't exceeded Resend's rate limits

 ### Magic Link Not Working